noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 #include_code mint_private /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

-This function is public and it inserts a new note into the private data tree and increases the total token supply by the amount minted.
+This function is public and it inserts a new note into the note hash tree and increases the total token supply by the amount minted.

 To make the note spendable the note has to be redeemed.
 A user can do that by calling the `redeem_shield` function: